 screen.
 Specific procedures or devices are used to measure each body change, including:

 Electrodermal activity.
 This measures changes in perspiration rate.

 Finger pulse devices.
-These measure blood pressure and heartbeat.
+These can measure blood pressure, oxygen level, and/or heart rate.

 Are there any possible problems or complications associated with biofeedback?